Devarajaz/Flight-Booking-Node-Project/README.md

-This is a base node js project template, which anyone can use as it has been prepared, by keepinh sum of the most important code principles and project management recomendationa. feel free to change anything

 `src` -> inside the src folder all the actual source code regarding the project will reside, this will not include any kind of tests. (you might want to make separate tests folder)